evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 # fine-tuning large language models for synthesis

-When one **fine-tunes** a model, they take an existing model with reasonable weights, and _continue to train it_ on a specific dataset.
-We will be taking a llm trained on English and Python, and continue to train it on D -- a sample of the meaning matrix M of our rectangle domain.
+When one **fine-tunes** a model, they take an existing model with reasonable weights, and _continue to train it_ on a specific dataset. <ins>In synthesis, we take a llm trained on English and Python, and continue to train it on D</ins> -- a sample of the meaning matrix M of our (rectangle) domain.

 ## the model and the tokenizer